openresty/lua-nginx-module/README.markdown

 Nginx variables can be used in <path-to-lua-script> string, in order to provide greater flexibility in practice.
 But this feature must be used carefully, so is not recommend for beginners.

+When the Lua code cache is on (this is the default), the user code is loaded once at the first request and cached.
+Nginx config must be reloaded if you modified the file and expected to see updated behavior.
+You can disable the Lua code cache by setting `lua_code_cache off;` in your nginx.conf.

 lua_need_request_body
 ---------------------